JC-Electronics-Design/PD-01RGB-WIFI1/README.md

 <img src="https://user-images.githubusercontent.com/34834753/154843146-eecc691c-ca86-44ef-8dca-bef05d211209.jpg" height="200"><img src="https://user-images.githubusercontent.com/34834753/154844131-e8918d5d-4cb4-42f1-aad4-73d1c25d500a.jpg" height="200">

 When you are connected to the AP, the config portal will come up automatically.
 If the config portal does not show up by itself you can also browse to the following ip address: `192.168.4.1`.
+The window below will be called root window in further documentation.

 <img src="https://user-images.githubusercontent.com/34834753/154845040-71627d53-f507-4e9b-9150-5a361b400074.png" height="350"><img src="https://user-images.githubusercontent.com/34834753/154845044-1dfc9867-16b1-49ca-859c-7c0924e30e99.png" height="350">